 - Print out the bulletin (option: one installment) or the forms (option: two instalments) to pay the required amount for the second installment

-- Connect again to Delphi system to validate your payment entering the codes CTRL and AUTH indicated in the receipt issued by the bank
+- Connect again to Delphi system within the following 24 hours to validate your payment

 The second installment can be paid: